Summary: Act 3: Scene 1

 Read a translation of Act 3: Scene 6.

-The romance between Antony and Cleopatra is different from the romance between some of Shakespeare’s other major characters because it focuses on how the two mesh with larger historical and social dramas.
-Whereas Romeo and Juliet, for instance, largely chronicles the private moments of its teenaged protagonists, following the couple as they steal moments together at a crowded party or on a moonlit balcony, Antony and Cleopatra’s concerns are public rather than private.
-Antony’s return to and reconciliation with Cleopatra take place offstage, as do all of the more private moments of their relationship.
-What earns stage time in this play are not the muted whispers of discreet lovers but the grand performances of lovers who live in, and play for, the public eye.
-Love, in Antony and Cleopatra, seems less a product of the bedroom than of political alliance, for we are always aware of the public consequences of the couple’s affair.
-When Caesar laments that Antony has given up his empire for a whore, we understand the enormous impact—both civic and geographic—that the lovers’ affair will have on the world.
-Kingdoms stand to be built on the foundation of Antony and Cleopatra’s love or crumble under its weight.
+This marks a significant difference between this play and Shakespeare’s other great love tragedy.
+Whereas Romeo and Juliet largely chronicles the private moments of its teenaged protagonists, following the couple as they steal moments together at a crowded party or on a moonlit balcony, Antony and Cleopatra’s concerns are public rather than private.
+What earns stage time in this play are not the muted whispers of discreet lovers but the grand performances of paramours who live in, and play for, the public eye.
+Love in Antony and Cleopatra is thus less a product of the bedroom than of political alliance.
+And the consequences of love are equally historical in scope.
+When Octavius laments that Antony has given up his empire for a “whore,” we understand the enormous impact—both civic and geographic—that the lovers’ affair will have on the world.
+Kingdoms stand to be built on the foundation of Antony and Cleopatra’s love, or else to crumble under its weight.